ASCE Texas Legislative Drive-In

 - Briefing sessions on key legislation and ASCE’s legislative priorities

-- Building relationships with your ASCE peers from across the state
+- A chance to create relationships with your ASCE peers from across the state

 Become an Advocate for Our Profession – Join the Government Affairs Committee!

 The ASCE Texas Legislative Drive-In is planned by our Government Affairs Committee with support from our Vice President for Professional Affairs and Vice President Elect for Professional Affairs.
-Contact Committee Chair Griselda Gonzales PE, ENV SP at [email protected] to join the committee.
+Contact Committee Chairs Augustine Verrengia PE and Austin Messerli PE at [email protected] to join the committee.
 We are always looking for another set of hands!

 Want to Stay Informed & Influence Policy?
 Become an ASCE Key Contact!